Lab answer key: Implementing Security Solutions in Hybrid Scenarios

 -

-Note: Your subscription may already have the enhanced security of Defender for Cloud enabled, in which case, continue to the next task.
+Note: Your subscription may already have the enhanced security of Defender for Cloud enabled, in which case there is no need to upgrade, and you can continue on to the next task.

 Task 2: Enable enhanced security of Defender for Cloud